VidunderGunder/ml-ady-report/README.md

 ### Classification

 Classification is a way of organizing input/stimuli into categories.

+### Training (Machine Learning)

+Updating weights and biases in a neural network.
+Can be done supervised (with given solutions), unsupervised (figuring out relationships, context or categories by itself) or with reinforcement (based on rewards and penalties for consequences).

+### Inference (Machine Learning)

+Using a trained model to get an output based on an input.

+### Agent (Intelligent Agent - Machine Learning)

+An agent is something autonomous independently acting in an environment.

 ### Reinforcement Learning

-Reinforcement learning is a way to utilize machine learning to reinforce an agents behaviors in an environment, based on rewards.
+Reinforcement learning is a way to utilize machine learning to reinforce an agents behaviors in an environment, based on rewards and penalties.

 ### Model (Machine Learning)